-For the past few days, I’ve enjoying life as a local in Bologna.
-I first came here to take part in the BlogVille project, a cool initiative organized by the Tourism Board of the Emilia Romagna region; for which they’ve invited bloggers to come and stay for a few days in an apartment and experience firsthand what their region has to offer.
-One of the things that got me excited about participating, was the chance to have a kitchen where I could experiment and cook with the amazing local ingredients you find here.
+For the past few days, I’ve been enjoying life as a local in Bologna.
+I first came here to participate in the BlogVille project.
+As part of this cool initiative organised by the Tourism Board of Emilia-Romagna, they’ve invited bloggers to stay for a few days in an apartment and experience firsthand what their region has to offer.
+One of the things that got me excited about participating, was the chance to have a kitchen where I could experiment and cook with the amazing local ingredients.
 What can I say?
 I’m a simple girl!

 Some chopped garlic, according to your personal taste